 Microgreens vs Regular Greens: What to buy and when

 Do you believe that life was simpler before we started digging deeper and gathering more information about nutrients and vitamins?
+Before we started asking, “Which is better microgreens or regular greens“?
 If I think back and take a quick trip down memory lane, I don’t remember my mother being too concerned about the nutritional content of anything she ate.
 This made me think about how consumed our minds have become with everything that goes into our bodies.

 To be honest, I think it’s great that we have come this far as a society and are trying to stay informed about what is good for our bodies and what is not.
 The truth is that there were much less processed foods back in the day and what people consumed were for the most part, natural ingredients.
 They did not have to give it much thought back then, but in our day and age, I believe it is important.